 “I like things that are a bit dark and strange and I'm always drawn to a good story.
 A flea market, a late night drunken conversation, an old advert or a matchbox might get me thinking about a new idea.
 I love working in lino.
-I once heard someone say there is no room for hesitation or apology in lino cutting and I think that the fact you have to be brave and just go for it appeals to me.
+I once heard someone say there is no room for hesitation or apology in lino cutting and I think that the fact you have to be brave and just go for it appeals to me." - Alexis Snell

-Fabric will be delivered 2-5 days from placing your order.
+Fabric will be dispatched 2-5 days from placing your order.

 Please contact us if you have any special requirements and we will do our best to accommodate your needs.